 Output:

-The code in Spring looks simpler, but it’s still using reflection behind the scenes to handle the introspection.
-Moreover, this is done at runtime so it adds a burden on memory and adds unnecessary runtime overhead for introspecting the beans.
+The code in Spring looks simpler, but it still uses reflection behind the scenes to handle the introspection.
+Moreover, this is done at runtime, so it adds a burden on memory and unnecessary runtime overhead for introspecting the beans.

 @Introspected